 The rotating menu changes often, but signature staples include classic Pohole (Hawaiian fern) salad; baked banana with bacon, peanuts, egg, and curry butter; curry chicken rice croquettes; and elevated Hawaiian-style BBQ spare ribs served with a fresh lime salt dipping dish.

-In general, Mud Hen Water is walk-up friendly, as long as you’re willing to sit at the bar or a high top.
-Otherwise, feel free to make a reservation.
-Be advised, however, that parking in Kaimuki can be tricky.
+Be advised, also, that parking in Kaimuki can be tricky.
 Plan to street park, and potentially walk a few minutes to get to the restaurant.
 (There are also a few paid parking lots in the area, for those who don’t mind the fee.)
 Either way, the excellent, hipster fare at Mud Hen Water is worth the hassle.

 Be sure to save room for Mud Hen Water’s famous Pineapple-Polenta Upside Down Cake.